Themes

 Have children spread out in an open area.
 Explain that you will present one winter animal behavior at a time for children to act out in their individual spaces.
 See the following list for example scenarios:

-On cold, wintry days, most birds fluff up their feathers, creating air pockets, which help keep the birds warm.
+How do birds keep warm in the winter?
+On cold, wintry days, most birds fluff up their feathers, creating air pockets, which helps keep the birds warm.
 The more air spaces, the better the insulation.
 Some birds perch on one leg, drawing the other leg to the breast for warmth.
-To keep up their high metabolic rate, most backyard birds eat rich, high energy foods such as seeds, insects and suet.
+To keep up their high metabolic rate, most backyard birds eat rich, high energy foods such as seeds, insects, and suet.

 In much of North America, winter can be a difficult time for birds.
 The natural food supply has been consumed or is hidden by snow.
 Most insects are dead or dormant and water can be hard to find.
 You can help feeding birds in the Winter with your own homemade bird feeder.
 By putting up a bird feeder in your yard, you can attract birds and you will be able to enjoy watching them and seeing them feed.